-The type Tap accepts only floating point values.
-Note that if the type Tap is used and the parameter value provided is not a number, this shall be considered an error condition for which EDA platform behavior is not specified.
+The type Tap accepts only implies that the parameter takes on floating point values.
+Note that if the type Tap is used and the parameter name value provided is not a number, this shall be considered is an error condition for which EDA platform behavior is not specified.